 (Health Xchange)

-According to the B vitamins facts, milk is a great source of riboflavin.
+According to the B vitamins facts, milk is an excellent source of riboflavin.
 Namely, 240 ml of milk contains 26% of the required daily intake of riboflavin.

 Other B vitamins found in 240 ml of milk are: